-National lists of pSCIs at the biogeographical level are assessed by applying the agreed upon criteria.
+National lists of pSCIs at the biogeographical level are assessed by applying criteria agreed upon in 1997, further adapted based on practical experience in implementation.
 This work is carried out by the European Topic Centre on Biological Diversity.
 As it is not possible to establish one single quantitative criterion which is equally valid for all habitat types and species in all situations, the assessment is done on case by case basis, i.e. species by species and habitat type by habitat type per Member State and biogeographical region.
 During this process all available scientific information is taken into account.

 Where there is a need for a specific meeting between the European Commission and a Member State, a bi-lateral meeting is called which follows almost the same procedure as the Bio-geographical seminar.
 When a Member State has reached sufficient progress in site designation and there are not many questions left to be discussed, further correspondence between the Member State and Commission is carried out via mail.

 As there was some uncertainty concerning the application of the Habitats Directive at sea, progress in designating marine sites has been slower than for terrestrial sites.
 A working group was set up by DG Environment which resulted in the publication of guidelines for marine Natura 2000 sites in 2007 (see section 'Manuals & guidelines').

 Natura 2000 seminar in Rome (Italy) 7-8/10/2015.
 To discuss new site proposals and other recent changes in the Italian network of Sites of Community Importance (SCI).